honungsburk/thecrimsonking/src/AWanderingStar.markdown

 because it would be deep and know no end.
 I'd spilled sober thoughts to the wrong friend.

-I searched the hall for a dead man's boots
+I searched the hall for a dead man's boots.
-"lucky as always", my stoned self stammered.
+"Lucky as always", my stoned self stammered.
 My bones and yaw were tangled in roots,
 for one of nature's spirits had got me hammered
 and soon it all would vanish — the miracle die —